-Revenue, as we all know, if the fresh breath of air that keeps organizations functional.
+Revenue, as we all know, is the fresh breath of air that keeps organizations functional.

-Crunching the numbers and making more time for crunching those numbers is what sales is all about.
+Crushing the numbers and making more time for achieving great revenue figures is what sales is all about.

 You need to be efficient, productive and must drive the moolah to your company!

-Sales is going through various changes and are becoming more buyer-centric.
+Sales is going through various changes and becoming more buyer-centric.

 The sales cycle mentioned above is an integral part of a sales professional’s life that never changes.